denham-ed/adventure_capital/README.md

 Simple design (colour, spacing and timing) should be used to provide feedback and prompt the user for information, as well as creating a natural 'flow' to the game.

 ### Game Player
 As a user, I want to experience an enjoyable, easy-to-learn game which will improve my lateral thinking and knowledge of the world's capitals.

 The game should be complete-able on early attempts but should offer a scalable challenge that will keep me returning.
 I want the game to keep track of previous attempts so I can challenge myself and other players.

 Any prompts or displayed information should be concise and unambiguous.

+## Rules of the Game
+The game is a dialogue between the player(the user) and the hider (the computer)

+1. The player enters their name and decides whether they want hints to assist them
+2. The hider hides - they choose a random capital city.
+3. The player guesses a capital city.
+    - If they are correct, they win the game.
+    - If they are incorrect, the hider will them how far away they are and what direction they need to travel.
+The player repeats this step until they find the hider.

 ## Game Design